-About DIY Exploding Boxes
+About DIY Exploding Greeting Card Boxes

-The term is used to describe paper boxes that have cunningly been created so that the sides cascade outwards as the lid is removed.
-Such a fun and innovative way to personalize a birthday gift, an anniversary gift, or even boxes for wedding favors.
-Simply change the color and theme of the paper or cardstock used to create a box which is perfect for any occasion.
+The term is used to describe paper box greeting cards that been created so that the sides cascade outwards as the lid is removed.
+These creative cards are a fun and innovative way to personalize a birthday gift, an anniversary gift, or even boxes for wedding favors.
+Just change the color and theme of the paper or cardstock used to create them.
+These box cards are perfect for any occasion.

 - Paper or cardstock

 - Tacky glue or hot glue

 Make sure to use thicker paper when making this project.
 If you're looking for an even more robust structure, we recommend using a thicker cardstock or chipboard.

 No matter which type of material you decide upon, it is a good idea to practice first using scrap paper before moving onto good quality paper or cardstock.
 To make this even simpler, try printing and practicing on a template.Continue to 2 of 6 below.

 02 of 06